mattcmf/RightMoveSeleniumExample/README.md

 * Unit and integration testing

 **General Notes**

-Spec says, user can search for houses **under** "300,000", opposed to houses **less than or equal** to 300,000.
+Spec reads, user can search for houses **under** "300,000", opposed to houses **less than or equal** to 300,000.
 The website only offers a max option of 300,000.
 Meaning it is not possible to enter less than 300,000 without also including 300,000.
 This may be a potential issue and should be queried with the subject matter expert.

 **Expansion: Reporting**

 This framework has been written to support the Allure plugin: http://allure.qatools.ru Using Allure, it is possible to generate high level test summary reports using graphs etc. See following link for demo solution: http://ci.qatools.ru/job/allure-core_master-deploy/lastSuccessfulBuild/Allure_report/

-Graphs:
+**Allure Graphs:**
 ![Image of Allure Reports](http://allure.qatools.ru/img/graph.png)

-Test Stats:
+**Allure Test Stats:**
 ![Image of Allure Stats](http://allure.qatools.ru/img/overview.png)